This is a guest post by blogger Laureen. If you like what you see here, you can check out her blog, Teach with Laughter, for more of her writing.

 Since I am usually doing guided reading with another group while students are working on word work, I like to include a recording page so I can check for understanding and keep students accountable for their work.

-I hope you and your students enjoy this activity and if you don’t have any of Joy Cowley’s Early Birds series in your classroom be sure to check them out.
+I hope you and your students enjoy this activity and if you don’t have any books from Joy Cowley Early Birds in your classroom, be sure to check them out.
 I think they’re a must for every classroom!

 Laureen is a first-grade teacher in Canada.
 She has been teaching kindergarten and grade one for more than twenty years.
 Laureen loves to make learning fun and you can find her at her blog, Teach With Laughter.

-To learn more about Joy Cowley Early Birds, click here to visit our website, or click the series highlights image below to download information sheets with key features.
+To learn more about Joy Cowley Early Birds, click the series highlights image below to download information sheets with key features.
 To get today's free activity download, click the image to the right below!